JackyVSO/Starcraft/index.md

 First, let's look at how game duration correlates to matchup winrates.

 <span style="font-size: 12px;">*Note:because of the limited data available (only 400-500 tournament games played in each non-mirror matchup since 2016), I have created these graphs using 10 automatically clustered intervals, which means the intervals are of different length but each represent roughly the same amount of games (20-50 games per interval).
 Using any more intervals than this, let alone setting a point for every single minute, would leave some intervals with way too few data points, which would make the graphs noisy/random.
 The presented graphs represent a compromise between that and a very coarse version with only a few intervals but more certainty.
 Their minor details do not represent reality but their major trends are accurate.*</span>

+Looking at winrates across game duration intervals, the trend is that

 <h3 id="11"><i>Zerg rules the early game but struggles in the midgame.
 The late game is balanced.</i></h3>